nmwitzig/nmwitzig2/_pages/about.md

 I am a PhD student at the Johannes Gutenberg University in Mainz, Germany at [the chair of Daniel Schunk](https://www.public.economics.uni-mainz.de).

 I do research in Behavioral and Experimental Economics.
+Im interested in how cognitive models can inform economic decision making and how machine learning methods and tools can benefit economic analysis.
+Both interests come together in my work on how humans incorporate algorithmic advice.

 &nbsp;
 &nbsp;

 ## Ongoing Projects
-&nbsp;

 <!--*[You can find a poster summarizing some of my projects here](https://www.gutenberg-akademie.uni-mainz.de/files/2022/05/Witzig_poster_Komprimiert.pdf)*
 -->